madlabunimib/PyCTBN/README.rst

 **Pip installation**

-Download the release in .tar.gz or .whl format and simply use pip install to install it:
+Download the latest release in .tar.gz or .whl format and simply use pip install to install it:

-    $ pip install PyCTBN-1.0.tar.gz
+    $ pip install PyCTBN-2.2.tar.gz

 Documentation
 *************